wangkuiyi/dockerize-devbox/README.md

       Port 2222
    ```

+Please change the username `yi` into your username.
 Now, you can type F1 in VS Code and type the command `Remote-SSH: Connect to host...`, choose the host named `docker`, and connect.